Shubhranshu012/Flight_Frontend/README.md

 ###  Registration Form Validations
 - UserName field is mandatory
 - Password field is mandatory
+- Password must be at least 7 characters
+- Password must contain at least one uppercase letter, one lowercase letter, one digit, and one special character
 - Submit button remains disabled until the form is valid